Merkel cabinet backs German role in military campaign against IS

 Germany, which is already arming Iraqi Kurds fighting Islamic State, will not join France, the United States and Russia in conducting air strikes in Syria.
 But its contribution is significant given the country's post-World War Two history of avoiding foreign military entanglements and voter misgivings about getting involved in the conflict in the Middle East.

-The government said the deployment, which will cost 134 million euros (94.48 million pound), was meant to prevent "terrorist acts" by IS and back France and others in the fight against the jihadist group, which has captured swathes of territory in Syria and Iraq.
+The government said the deployment, which will cost 134 million euros ($142.51 million), was meant to prevent "terrorist acts" by IS and back France and others in the fight against the jihadist group, which has captured swathes of territory in Syria and Iraq.
 "IS poses a threat to world peace and international security," said Merkel's spokesman, Steffen Seibert.

 Defence Minister Ursula von der Leyen sought to reassure voters, saying that Germany had not been drawn into war against its will but had taken a conscious decision to get involved.